alanyongy/tft-matchup-predictor/README.md

 Teamfight Tactics pits 8 players in ongoing 1v1 rounds.
 Each matchup is randomly drawn from a deterministic subset of opponents.
 This tool identifies that subset and overlays a visual indicator on valid upcoming opponents.

 **Why it matters:**
-Accurately predicting matchups manually is theoretically possible, but difficult and impractical during gameplay.
+Accurately predicting and tracking these matchups manually is theoretically possible, but difficult and impractical during gameplay.
 Having accurate matchup info enables the player to optimally position units for upcoming fights, and employ strategies that exploit battle dynamics, offering a major edge in high-level play.

 ---